 Documentation Standards for Higher Education

-- Recent documentation (typically within the last 3-5 years for many conditions)
+- Recent documentation (typically from the last 3-5 years for many conditions)

 - Evaluation by qualified professionals with expertise in your specific condition

-- Comprehensive assessment of your condition and its impact on academic functioning
+- Thorough assessment of how your condition affects your academic performance

-- Clear connection between your condition and requested academic accommodations
+- Clear connection between your condition and your requested accommodations

-- Standardized testing results for learning disabilities and certain cognitive conditions
+- Standardized testing results for conditions like learning disabilities or ADHD

-The Association on Higher Education and Disability (AHEAD) has developed guidance suggesting that institutions focus on the current impact of disabilities rather than rigid documentation requirements.
-However, many schools still maintain specific documentation guidelines.
+Although the Association on Higher Education and Disability (AHEAD) encourages institutions to focus on the current impact of disabilities rather than rigid documentation requirements, many schools still maintain specific guidelines.

 Who Can Provide Educational Documentation

-- Psychologists or neuropsychologists (for learning disabilities, ADHD, psychological conditions)
+- Psychologists or neuropsychologists for learning disabilities, ADHD, and psychological conditions

-Most institutions require that the evaluator have professional credentials and expertise relevant to your specific condition.
-Documentation from general practitioners may be accepted for some physical conditions, but specialized evaluations are often required for learning disabilities, ADHD, or psychological conditions.
+Most institutions require that your evaluator has relevant professional credentials and expertise in your specific condition.
+While general practitioners may provide documentation for some physical conditions, specialized evaluations are often necessary for learning disabilities, ADHD, or psychological conditions.

 Documentation for Government Benefits

-Government programs like Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and veterans’ disability benefits have their own specific documentation requirements, which are typically more comprehensive than those for workplace or educational accommodations.
+Government programs like Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and veterans’ disability benefits have more comprehensive documentation requirements than those for workplace or educational accommodations.

 Social Security Disability Documentation

-The Social Security Administration (SSA) requires substantial medical evidence demonstrating that your condition:
+The Social Security Administration (SSA) requires substantial medical evidence showing that your condition:

 - Meets their definition of disability (inability to engage in substantial gainful activity)